 AR enriches the perception of virtual elements in the physical world.
 The word “Augmented” means to increase, extend or improve.
-Augmented reality (AR) can be understood as a form of virtual reality (VR) in which the real world is expanded or improved through the use of virtual elements
+Augmented reality (AR) can be understood as a form of virtual reality (VR) in which the real world is expanded or improved through the use of virtual elements, usually by superimposing these elements on the view of the real world through the use of a visual device.

 AR can work in many different ways and is used for many different reasons, but in most cases AR virtual objects are superimposed and plotted in a view of the real world, creating the illusion of occupying the same space.
 The AR devices have a display, an input device, a sensor, and a processor.